umarhassan-mitodl/21w.783-fall-2002/content/pages/study-materials/intro.md

 Then the document falls off the edge of the world; there is no conclusion.
 The structure of the proposal is governed by how it is read.
 Most only read the summary.

-{{% resource_link "a8ed894e-6238-452a-8edc-6c3c7af91800" "sample proposal" %}} (Courtesy of James Mahoney and Randy Knaggs.
+[sample proposal](http://akbar.marlboro.edu/~mahoney/DropTest/DropProposal.html) (Courtesy of James Mahoney and Randy Knaggs.
 Used with permission.)

 The report is very similar to the proposal, but includes the results that follow the methods.
 With results, a conclusion can be drawn.